wizteriacode/weverse-scraper/README.md

 # weverse-scraper

-This Python script logs into Weverse, navigates to a specified feed, and then scrapes and downloads images from the user's feed.
+This Python script logs into Weverse, navigates to specified feeds and artist pages, and then scrapes and downloads images.
 Only new images that haven't been previously downloaded are saved.

 ## Table of Contents